freedomofpress/securedrop-protocol/docs/protocol.md

 To begin each session, a source MUST enter (on their first visit) or reenter (on a subsequent visit) a $passphrase$ encoded as a 12 word [BIP39] mnemonic.
-The mnemonic encodes 128 bits of entropy plus a 4 bit checksum carried in the trailing bits of the final word.
-The checksum detects single word typos at entry and MUST be verified before deriving any keys.
+The mnemonic encodes 128 bits of entropy plus a 4 bit checksum carried in the trailing bits of the final word, which checks for single-word typos.
+The application SHOULD verify the checksum before passing $passphrase$ to the key-derivation procedure specified below.

 The 16 byte BIP39 entropy is used directly as the master key $mk$.
 From $mk$, four private keys are derived using a domain-separated $\text{KDF}$,